martindisch/shepherd/README.md

 larger the ratio of encoding (which we can parallelize) in the total amount of time the process takes, and the more effective doing so becomes.

-A final observation has to do with how the work is distributed over the nodes, depending on their processing power.
+I've also looked at how the work is distributed over the nodes, depending on their processing power.
 At the end of a parallel encode, it's possible to determine how many chunks have been encoded by any given host.

 | host          | chunks | power |
 | ------------- | ------ | ----- |